implant supported dentures cost

 Snap-on Dentures: Longevity

-Snap-in dentures often have a greater initial cost when compared with other tooth replacement options like conventional dentures.
+Snap-on dentures often have a greater initial cost when compared with other affordable alternative replacement options like conventional dentures.
 However, implant-supported dentures have a longer lifespan than traditional dentures and can last for decades.
 Quality maintenance is critical as the plastic snaps will also need to be replaced around every year.

 Snap-on Dentures: Comfort

-They are very comfortable and allow you to eat, bite, and chew your favorite foods with ease.
+Snap-on dentures are very comfortable and allow you to smile, speak, and eat your favorite foods with ease.
 Patients can even sleep with snap-in dentures though doctors recommend avoiding doing this frequently.
 This type of denture also results in less bone loss and lower risk for developing sore spots as compared to ‘regular dentures’.

 Snap-on Dentures: An Investment That Pays for Itself

-These implant dentures enable you to speak with confidence and help maintain your oral health by resolving problems like jaw pain, which can be a side effect of tooth loss.
+These implant dentures enable you to speak with confidence and help maintain your oral health by improving or resolving problems like jaw pain, which can occur with tooth loss.

-Snap-in dentures look like natural teeth and help preserve the natural appearance and structure of your jaw and the lower third of your face.
-Despite the higher initial cost of snap-in dentures, they have many long-term benefits.
+Snap-on dentures look like real teeth and help preserve the natural appearance and structure of your jaw and the lower third of your face.
+Despite the higher initial cost of snap-on dentures, they have many long-term benefits.

 Frequently Asked Questions